bitwalker/libring/README.md

 "c" = HashRing.key_to_node({:myworker, 123})
 ```

+**NOTE**: Node names do not have to be strings, they can be atoms, tuples, etc.

 ## HashRing.Managed

 This API works with rings which are held in the internal state of a GenServer process.
 It supports the same API as `HashRing`.
 Because of this, there is a performance overhead
 due to the messaging, and the GenServer can be a potential bottleneck.
 If this is the case
-you are better exploring ways to use the raw `HashRing` API.
+you are better off exploring ways to use the raw `HashRing` API.
 However this API is best suited
 for situations where you have multiple processes accessing the ring, or need to maintain multiple
 rings.